chrisgrieser/nvim-puppeteer/README.md

 > `config`.

 ## User commands
-The plugin is enabled by default and lazy-loaded upon opening a relevant file type.
+The plugin is enabled by default and lazy-loaded upon opening a relevant filetype.
 In case you wish to turn of puppeteer for the current buffer, the following user commands are provided:

 - `PuppeteerToggle`: Toggle puppeteer for the current buffer.
 - `PuppeteerDisable`: Disable puppeteer for the current buffer.
 - `PuppeteerEnable`: Enable puppeteer for the current buffer.

-## Special case: formatted strings in Lua
+## Special case: formatted strings in `lua`
 Through
 [string.format](https://www.lua.org/manual/5.4/manual.html#pdf-string.format),
 there are also formatted strings in Lua.
-However, auto-conversions are far more difficult in lua `%s` is used as a placeholder for `string.format` and [as class in lua patterns](https://www.lua.org/manual/5.4/manual.html#6.4.1) at the same time.
-While it is possible to identify in some cases whether a lua string is used as pattern, there are certain cases where that is not possible:
+However, auto-conversions are far more difficult in Lua `%s` is used as a placeholder for `string.format` and [as class in lua patterns](https://www.lua.org/manual/5.4/manual.html#6.4.1) at the same time.
+While it is possible to identify in some cases whether a Lua string is used as pattern, there are certain cases where that is not possible:

 ```lua